NRB-Tech/RxAndroidBle/README.md

 This repository is a fork of the [original project](https://github.com/polidea/RxAndroidBle) which was not very actively maintained.

+## Collaborators

+We are actively seeking collaborators.
+If you have good knowledge of RxJava, Bluetooth and ideally Dagger, or just a keen interest in helping build RxAndroidBle, we'd love to hear from you.
+Create an issue, submit a PR or [contact us](https://www.nrbtech.io/contact).

 ## Getting Started

 The first step is to include RxAndroidBle into your project.